 Unfortunately, that in itself is a very big problem.
 The EU warned us back in April not to waste this extension, but despite that warning, we have spent the last six months bickering over the Conservative leadership elections and ignoring the real facts of Brexit.

 As we barrel toward no deal, made painfully likely by Boris Johnson’s unfathomable commitment to crashing out of the EU – he has even suggested proroguing Parliament to prevent them from stopping a no deal Brexit, a move that many have made clear is illegal – more and more depressing information is coming to light about how just how awful a decision Brexit really is.
 The insanely convoluted and arduous process by which businesses will now have to apply to export products is laughable, as are the ridiculous tariffs we will now face.
 There truly may well be food shortages, issues with the supply of medicines and there already have been hundreds of thousands of job losses.
 The UK economy has suffered over the past few years amid Brexit uncertainty, and the pound continues to weaken.
-Now that BoJo is in charge, it looks scarily likely that a no deal Brexit may come to pass, an economic, social and political tragedy that no one – least of the all the government – are prepared for.
+Now that BoJo is in charge, it looks scarily likely that a no deal Brexit may come to pass, an economic, social and political tragedy that no one – least of the all the government – is prepared for.

 And then on the Remain side, the infighting is bizarre.
 Jo Swinson won’t work with Jeremy Corbyn, even though Corbyn is trying to get a caretaker government together to stop no deal and Swinson ostensibly wants to do everything she can to stop us leaving the EU.
 It also took Corbyn this long to, well, do anything that could be construed as trying to stop Brexit, which, for many Remainers, may be unforgivable.
 Then Caroline Lucas came out with her weird all-white, all-women emergency stop Brexit council and many of us ended up with heads in hands, despairing about how otherwise smart politicians are being driven to bizarre decisions among all the confusion.